 - BC Cancer’s mobile breast screening service visits over 170 communities, including many First Nations communities.

 - Since the program was created, Trans Care BC has been engaging with various Indigenous communities around their work in gender-affirming care.
-The program has focused on centering trans and gender diverse Two-Spirit voices.
+The program has focused on centring trans and gender diverse Two-Spirit voices.

 - Tuberculosis (TB) services for Indigenous communities is a program component of the FNHA's community health and wellness services.